NVlabs/stylegan2/README.md

 For other configurations, see the [StyleGAN2 Google Drive folder](https://drive.google.com/open?id=1QHc-yF5C3DChRwSdZKcx1w6K8JvSxQi7).

-Note the metrics are evaluated using a different random seed each time, so the results will vary between runs.
+Note that the metrics are evaluated using a different random seed each time, so the results will vary between runs.
 In the paper, we reported the average result of running each metric 10 times.
 The following table lists the available metrics along with their expected runtimes and random variation:

 | Metric      | FFHQ config F  | 1 GPU  | 2 GPUs  | 4 GPUs | Description |
 | :---------- | :------------: | :----: | :-----: | :----: | :---------- |